jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 Small updates could change that and thus lead to all kind of weird bugs.

 But there is one very important reason why the crate and module chain should really be part of the type ID.
-That is, otherwise, the generated type ID would disagree with the compilers notion of a type even within a single binary.
+That is, otherwise, the generated type ID would disagree with the compiler's notion of a type even within a single binary.

 I mean, I want there to be differences when comparing types across binaries, that is kind of the point.
 But within a binary, it would be quite flawed to have these discrepancies.